-Core Web Vitals are a new set of performance metrics that Google is releasing as part of the Page Experience Update in May 2021.
+Core Web Vitals are a new set of performance metrics that Google is releasing as part of the Page Experience Update, originally expected for implementation in May 2021 and which is now due to go live in June 2021.
 They focus on the user and highlight aspects of web page development that can affect user experience (UX).
 The Core Web Vitals are made up of three specific page speed and user interaction measurements: largest contentful paint, first input delay and cumulative layout shift.

 - Largest Contentful Paint (LCP) is the time between the start of a page load to when the largest image or text block is fully rendered.